-Disability Sport Northern Ireland and Live Active NI acknowledges the duty of care to safeguard and promote the welfare of children and is committed to ensuring it's safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.
+Disability Sport Northern Ireland and Live Active NI acknowledges the duty of care to safeguard and promote the welfare of adults at risk from harm and abuse and is committed to ensuring it's safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.

-The policy recognised that the welfare and interests of children and young people are paramount in all circumstances.
-It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socioeconomic background, all children and young people
+The policy recognises that the welfare and interests of adults at risk from harm and abuse are paramount in all circumstances.
+It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socioeconomic background, all adults at risk from harm and abuse